 Before the coronavirus, 73% of payments were made in-person, and the majority of those were digital, according to a 2019 study.
-Since Americans began sheltering in place, though, online sales have skyrocketed.
-E-commerce, in general, is up 49%, with online grocery leading the charge and growing 110% between March and April.
+Since March 2020, online sales have skyrocketed.
+E-commerce, in general, grew 49% between March and April 2020.

 “We know small businesses are facing a great deal of uncertainty.
 But we are seeing the resilience we expect from them and are inspired by their creativity,” notes Catherine Crevels, U.S. Director of Marketing for QuickBooks Payments and Capital.
 “Shifting how they get paid and even to new business models demonstrates their commitment to their craft and growth, and we are proud to back them.”